-Here, a few meters from the main entrance, a new metro station is set to open in 2019.
+Here, a few meters from the main entrance, the new metro station is now open.

-”We have to take extremely good care and be aware of the risk to cause cracks and settlements in the buildings on the ground.
-To mitigate this risk, we have established a monitoring system and an alarm will go off, if any settlements occur."
+”We had to take extremely good care and be aware of the risk to cause cracks and settlements in the buildings on the ground.
+To mitigate this risk, we established a monitoring system and an alarm would have gone off, if any settlements occured."

-"In some cases, we have also established a system with pipes under the constructions, which makes it possible to lift the buildings if necessary,” explains Torsten Mølgaard, senior project director at COWI.
+"In some cases, we also established a system with pipes under the constructions, which made it possible to lift the buildings if necessary,” explains Torsten Mølgaard, senior project director at COWI.

-We have to take extremely good care and be aware of the risk to cause cracks and settlements in buildings on the ground.
+We had to take extremely good care and be aware of the risk to cause cracks and settlements in buildings on the ground.

 Torsten Mølgaard elaborates on COWI's role in the extensive metro project:

-When drilling in sand and clay, there is a serious risk of settlements on the ground.
+When drilling in sand and clay, there was a serious risk of settlements on the ground.
 Torsten Mølgaard, Senior Project Director at COWI, takes us 40 meters underground.

-The green line opened up to passengers in 2002, the yellow line in 2007 and the City Circle Line (blue and red lines) with 17 new stations each the size of a handball court, are set to open in 2019.
-That will bring the total number of stations up to 39.
+The green line opened up to passengers in 2002, the yellow line in 2007 and the City Circle Line (blue and red lines) with 17 new stations each the size of a handball court, are now open.
+This has brought up the number of stations to a total of 39.